stev7049/go-aws-utils/README.md

 i-xxxxxxxx      running      Linux     t2.micro        vpc-xxxxxxxx  subnet-xxxxxxxx   xx.xx.xx.x       172.31.20.224    test
 ```

-This should eventually go into awsresources as a swith, but good coding is hard and I needed the original version of this much faster.
+This should eventually go into awsresources as a switch, but good coding is hard and I needed the original version of this much faster.

 ## awsresources